 Trucking crash cases can involve different theories of liability against each of the defendants.
 By this we mean that you may bring a cause of action against Defendant “A” and a different cause of action against Defendant “B.” For example, the driver and owner of the vehicle would likely each be sued for negligence.
 If it is shown, however, that the owner also failed to take reasonable steps to train and/or supervise the driver, an additional claim may be brought against the owner.
 By hiring experienced lawyers you help ensure that all possible theories of liability are pursued.

 Our Rochester truck accident lawyers are dedicated to serving our clients and have been doing so since our firm was founded in 1988.
 We pride ourselves on providing quality service and are ready to assist you.
-We serve all of Southeastern Minnesota as well as Northern Iowa and Western Wisconsin.
+We serve, and have tried cases, in the following SE Minnesota cities: Red Wing, Winona, Mankato, Austin, Albert Lea, and Owatonna, as well as the cities of Minneapolis, St. Paul, Duluth, and Bloomington.
+We also serve the Iowa cities of Mason City, Charles City, Osage, Spencer, Garner, Forest City, and Northwood and the Wisconsin cities of La Crosse, Onalaska, Sparta, Viroqua, River Falls, Ellsworth, Whitehall, and Black River Falls.